Could sex be a new reason for you to swing by your neighborhood cannabis dispensary?

 Who is Using it?

 In a survey involving 1,011 women, it was discovered that at least two-thirds of respondents were using cannabis products.
 Of these, more than one-third claimed to have used it for gynecological-related complications.

 According to Project CBD, cannabis may have a positive impact on sexual health by remedying pain and anxiety – some of the common barriers to satisfying sexual experience for both men and women.

-Cannabis commercialization has led to the development of amazing CBD- and THC-based sexual enhancement pills and topics (such as lubricants and orgasm enhancers, like the HighOnLove® Stimulating Oil).
+Cannabis commercialization has led to the development of hempseed and/or THC-based sexual enhancement pills and topics (such as lubricants and orgasm enhancers, like the HighOnLove® Stimulating Oil, which is made with hempseed oil but available in THC version in Colorado).
 However, the use of cannabis for pleasurable sex didn’t start with the recent legalization of cannabis products across the globe; it dates back to ancient India, China, and even Europe.

 Centuries later, scientists are still trying to answer a fundamental question; can cannabis compounds be used as aphrodisiacs?

 It’s not yet clear how cannabis may affect sex drive in women, but several theories have been put forward.